Chapter 7:

 What Comes After

-Reina’s palm pressed tight against Lilly’s lips, feeling every ragged exhale against her skin.
+Reina’s palm pressed tight against Lilly’s lips, feeling her ragged exhale against her skin.
 Her silent plea burned brighter than the fires beyond the windows.
-Please, she begged.
-Stay quiet.

 Her sister’s tear-streaked face lifted toward her.
 Pleading.
-Her body trembling like the coldest winter had passed over them.
+Trembling.
 Lilly had never handled stress well—not during exams, not even over scraped knees.
-This… this was breaking her.
+This was breaking her.

 What should I do?
 What can I do?

 By the only exit crouched something that might once have been a man.
-Its jacket hung in tatters, blood crusted across pale flesh.
-Gashes yawned along its back like grotesque tattoos, and blackened bite marks pocked its shoulders.
+Its blazer hung in tatters, blood crusted across pale flesh.
+Gashes yawned along its back, and blackened bite marks pocked its shoulders.

 It charged.

-Reina’s muscles locked.
-She felt like a deer caught in headlights.
+Move.
 Her body wouldn’t listen.
-Move.
 Her sight tunneled.
 Her head swam.
 Move.
 Damn it, move!

 “Reina!”